imixs/imixs-office-workflow/README.md

 ### docker-hub

-Imixs-Office-Workflow is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-microservice/).
+Imixs-Office-Workflow is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-office-workflow/).
 The public docker images can be used for development and production.
 If you need technical support please contact [imixs.com](http://www.imixs.com)

-## Build
+## Maven Build
 Imixs-Office-Workflow is based on [Maven](http://maven.apache.org/) and runs on the Jakarta EE stack.
 Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
 To build the application from sources, run the maven install command first: